WHAT ARE BED BUGS & HOW DO YOU GET THEM IN THE FIRST PLACE?

 People often assume you only get bed bugs if your home is dirty.
 This is untrue as bed bugs do not come from filth, they are not attracted to dirt or grim like other pests.

 If this were the case, then bed bugs would not be found in the most luxurious 5-star hotels.
-These pests are primarily attracted to human blood as their food source.
+These pests are primarily attracted to humans and feed on our blood as their food source.

 Having said that, if you have lots of clutter in your home, then this gives them extra places to hide and breed, but it is not why you got bed bugs initially.

-When people discover they have these pests, the question the pest technician is most often asked is ‘how did I get bed bugs?’
+When people discover they have these pests, the question I and other pest technicians most often asked is ‘how did I get bed bugs?’
 Well, there are lots of ways they get into your home, and three of the main causes are as follows:

 Your hotel can be spotlessly clean but it doesn’t mean it won’t have them.
 So, check your hotel room for bed bugs and carry out an inspection every time you stay in any overnight accommodation.